oriath-net/pogo/dat/README.formats.md

 always exists within the row as a 4/8 byte element count followed by a 4/8 byte dynamic offset to the first value.

+Additionally, the type `void[]` can be used for arrays with unknown contents.
+If an array of this type has nonzero length, it will be read as a series of null values, and will throw an error under the strict parser.

 The following types are currently supported, but are theorized to not actually exist (i.e. any extant fields with these types contain misparsed data):

 * `u8`  - 1-byte unsigned integer value
 * `u16` - 2-byte unsigned integer value
 * `i16` - 2-byte signed integer value
+* `u32` - 4-byte unsigned integer value
+* `i64` - 8-byte signed integer value
+* `u64` - 8-byte unsigned integer value
 * `f64` - 8-byte floating-point value